top of page

 Crabcore Never Die

 Crabcore’s rise was fueled by the internet’s love (and hate) for absurdity, sparked by viral moments like Attack Attack!’s 2008 “Stick Stickly” video and cemented as a meme by fans on Myspace, 4chan, and YouTube.
 But calling it just a meme misses the mark.
-Crabcore is a microgenre with a lasting culture, blending the neon-drenched, deep V-neck aesthetic of the Myspace/scene era with metalcore’s raw energy.
+Crabcore is a microgenre with a lasting culture, blending the deep V-neck aesthetic of the Myspace/scene era with metalcore’s raw energy.
 Bands like Abandon All Ships leaned in, tweeting #defendcrabcore as late as 2016, while Attack Attack!’s Nick Barham called it a “publicity stunt” in 2009, embracing the silliness.

 Though its mainstream buzz faded by 2013 as electronicore waned, crabcore never truly died.
 Bands like Hall Of The Elders keep the flame alive, while new acts channel its synth-heavy, breakdown-fueled spirit.
 The Myspace/scene culture that paralleled crabcore was fueled by Warped Tour over the years and remains a nostalgic touchstone.
 Facebook groups and TikTok revivals help to keep the culture alive.